SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-1/Basic-Math/It's all numbers to me/README.md

 <p>2.
 Number values are typed in without quote marks — try declaring and initializing a couple more variables containing numbers before you move on.

 <p>3.
 Now let's check that both our original variables are of the same datatype.
-There is an operator called <em>typeof</em> in **JavaScript** that does this.
+There is an operator called <em>typeof</em> in Javascript that does this.
 Enter the below two lines as shown:

 <p>typeof myInt;<br>
 typeof myFloat;</p>